asaikali/modern-spring-on-kubernetes/containerize/readme.md

 # Containerize

-Is Java heavyweight? will the container images be huge?.
+Is Java heavyweight? will the container images be huge?
 Nope, Java is pretty good at producing decent size container images.
 The table below shows the container image sizes for a variety of popular open source project.
 Java does pretty well on these measures.